Aurukun Commissioners

 Commissioner Vera Koomeeta

-Commissioner Vera KOOMEETA OAM (Aplach Clan) was born in Aurukun and attended primary school in Aurukun.
-She continued her studies at PGC and Scots College in Warwick completing Year 10, and then obtained a qualification in community teaching from Technical and Further Education (TAFE) in Cairns.
-From 2012 to 2020 Aurukun Commissioner Koomeeta held the position of Councillor in the Aurukun Shire Council, deciding not to stand as a candidate in the 2020 Local Government elections.
+Commissioner Vera KOOMEETA OAM (Aplach Clan) was born in Aurukun and attended primary school there.
+She continued her studies at Scots PGC College in Warwick, completing Year 10, and later earned a qualification in community teaching from Technical and Further Education (TAFE) in Cairns.
+From 2012 to 2020 Commissioner Koomeeta served as a Councillor in the Aurukun Shire Council, choosing not to run in the 2020 Local Government elections.
+On 26 January 2015 she was awarded the Medal of the Order of Australia (OAM) for her services to the community.

-On 26 January 2015 Aurukun Commissioner Koomeeta was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
-She is a Justice of the Peace (Magistrates Court) and a registered interpreter as well as a member of the Aurukun Community Justice Group.
-As the representative of her clan group she is involved in several committees and holds positions on a number of boards.
-Aurukun Commissioner Koomeeta’s experience assists in her ability to make independent and informed decisions as a Local Commissioner.
-In 2022 Commissioner Koomeeta joined the Paamp Aurukun State School Board, to support school attendance and children’s wellbeing.
-When not working, she can be found spending time with her three grandchildren, camping and fishing.
-She also enjoys painting in her spare time.
+Commissioner Koomeeta is a Justice of the Peace (Magistrates Court) and a registered interpreter, as well as a member of the Aurukun Community Justice Group.
+As a representative of her clan group, she is involved in several committees and holds positions on multiple boards.
+Her extensive experience enhances her ability to make independent and informed decisions as a Local Commissioner.
+In 2022 she joined the Aurukun School Board (Paamp) to support school attendance and children’s wellbeing.
+When not working Commissioner Koomeeta can been found fishing and camping with her grandchildren.
+Commissioner Koomeeta is an established artist, with her paintings featuring at the Cairns Indigenous Art Fair.

 Commissioner Doris Poonkamelya